 A few years back I did something that had serious ramifications for my family.
 There were unexpected consequences, some serendipitous, others just scary.
-It started as simple fun, but then became increasingly more intense.
-There were moments I thought we would totally lose control.
-But then things plateaued and levelled out.
-But for a minute there….
+It started as simple fun but then became increasingly intense.
+There were moments I thought we would lose control.
+But then things plateaued and leveled out.
+But for a minute there…

 What did I do?
 I opened a Facebook account for my mother.

-Therefore, it is imperative that you understand the holistic approach to creating your web presence.
-Today, IMHO, too much of an emphasis is put on Search Engine Optimization.
-Yes, it is an important step in getting people to your website by chance (because if they are actually looking for you, you’ll be found as long as the site is built half right), but SEO is just one of many stages in a successful web presence.
-SEO may help get people to your site, but it won’t get them there if the people you need aren’t using search engines?
+Therefore, you must understand the holistic approach to creating your web presence.
+Today, IMHO, too much emphasis is put on Search Engine Optimization.
+Yes, it is an important step in getting people to your website by chance (because if they are looking for you, you’ll be found as long as the site is built half right), but SEO is just one of many stages in a successful web presence.
+SEO may help get people to your site, but it won’t get them there if the people you need aren’t using search engines.
 (And don’t get me started on how so many people ignore what happens once they get there — see previous blog entries.)

-If your clientele is 70-year-old stay-at-home grandmothers, you should know that they are using social media and that you can reach them building a Facebook identity, updating your Linked-In profile, Tweeting intelligently, blogging and building the right website.
+If your clientele is 70-year-old stay-at-home grandmothers, you should know that they are using social media and that you can reach them by building a Facebook identity, updating your LinkedIn profile, Tweeting intelligently, blogging and building the right website.

-My mother loves the Internet because the Internet keeps her connected, involved and empowered, just like it does for her 15-year-old granddaughter.
+My mother loves the Internet because it keeps her connected, involved and empowered, just like it does for her 15-year-old granddaughter.
 Your organization’s web identity must include social media to engage your clients.